ctnava/rxtechnotes/2_discovery_manufacture_logistics.md

 # Chapter 2: The Discovery, Manufacture, & Logistics of Drugs

-Notes on drug development, manufacturing, logistics, & safety monitoring

----
+This chapter covers how drugs are discovered, developed, tested, manufactured, distributed, and monitored for safety.

+## Historical Background

+### The Pure Food, Drugs, & Cosmetics Act (FDC, 1906)

+- Prohibited interstate commerce in adulterated or misbranded food and drugs
+  - **Adulteration**: Contanimation or failure to meet purity & quality standards
+  - **Misbranding**: Including false, inaccurate, improper, or confusing labeling or if the product is harmful when used according to label directions
-**The Food, Drug, & Cosmetic Act (FDC)** was passed in 1906 to prohibit interstate commerce in adulterated or misbranded food, drinks, and drugs on top of requiring government preapproval before marketing or sale; enforced by the Bureau of Chemistry.
-It enforced these regulations until the Food, Drug, & Insecticide Administration was formed in 1927 and rebranded as the FDA in 1930.
+- Required government preapproval of drugs before marketing or sale
+- Enforced by the Bureau of Chemistry (precursor to the FDA) until the Food, Drug, & Insecticide Administration was formed in 1927 and rebranded as the FDA in 1930.

-The **FDCA** (1938) was passed in response to a fatal poisoning of over 100 people by an untested ***sulfanilamide*** drug.
-This law requires that any new drugs ***must be proven safe*** if used according to directions on its label.
-Later in 1962, a new sleeping pill containing the drug ***thalidomide*** caused severe birth defects in pregnant women.
-In response, the **Kefauver-Harris Amendment** required that all new drugs ***must also be proven effective*** for the intended use required on drug labels in accordance with the ruling on the *Alberty Food Products v.
-US* case in 1950.

-> **Note**: Thalidomide was later found to be safe and effective for treating multiple myeloma & leprosy and is now approved for those uses.
-However, men and women must both acknowledge the risks associated with taking it and actions they must take while being treated with it.
+### The Food, Drug, and Cosmetic Act (FDCA, 1938)

+- Required that new drugs must be proven **safe** before marketing.
+- Passed after the **sulfanilamide** tragedy, which caused over 100 deaths (many of which were children) after using this drug in an oral tablet dosage form

+> **Note**: Thalidomide is now FDA-approved for treating multiple myeloma and leprosy.
+Use requires strict risk acknowledgment from both men and women.

+### Kefauver-Harris Amendment (1962)

+- Required that new drugs must also be proven **effective**
+- Passed after the **thalidomide** tragedy, which caused severe birth defects in pregnant women when it was used as a sleeping pill without any warnings
+- Reinforced by Alberty Food Products v.
+US (1950), which required labeling intended use.

 ## Drug Development & Manufacturing

-There exist two commercial categories of drugs: brand name and generic.
+There exist two commercial categories of drugs:

-- **Brand Name Drugs**: Original drugs developed by pharmaceutical companies, protected by patents, and marketed under a brand name.
+- **Brand Name Drugs**: Original drugs developed by pharmaceutical companies, protected by patents, and marketed under proprietary names
-- **Generic Drugs**: Copies of brand-name drugs that have the same active ingredients, strength, dosage form, and route of administration, but sold under generic chemical names or different brand names after the original patent expires.
+- **Generic Drugs**: Copies of brand-name drugs that have the same active ingredients, strength, dosage form, and route of administration, but sold under generic chemical names or different brand names after the original patent expires

 ### Brand Name Drug Development